MNG Enterprises Seeks to Elect Three Highly Qualified Director Nominees to Refresh the Gannett Board

 Now it’s time for shareholders to have their say.

-Gannett’s Annual Meeting scheduled for Thursday, May 16, 2019, is an opportunity for shareholders to make their voices heard on the best path forward for Gannett by electing directors that are committed to running a full and fair process to maximize shareholder value and qualified to successfully run the business in the interim.
-We urge you to vote For all six of our highly qualified nominees on the Blue proxy card to protect and maximize the value of your investment!
+On May 2, ISS released a report recommending that Gannett shareholders vote on the BLUE proxy card and support the election of Steven Rossi to Gannett’s Board of Directors at the Company’s upcoming Annual Meeting, scheduled for Thursday, May 16, 2019.
+The Annual Meeting is an opportunity for shareholders to make their voices heard on the best path forward for Gannett.
+We urge you to vote For all three of our highly qualified nominees on the Blue proxy card to protect and maximize the value of your investment!

 Under Gannett’s Board and management, the Company’s value destructive operating strategy and highly questionable capital allocation decisions have directly reduced net income by 93%.
 We believe Gannett has been moving in the wrong direction for quite some time and as shown below, Gannett’s stock has significantly underperformed peers and the market since spinoff.
 This has to stop!